 Torsion springs are a specific type of spring that reacts to rotational forces called torque.
 Torsion springs exert torque in a circular or rotating arc with the spring arms rotate about the central axis.
 They can store and release angular energy or statically hold a mechanism in place by deflecting the legs about the body centerline axis.
 They offer resistance to twist or rotationally applied force.
 The legs can be at any position and have virtually any bend twist or loop in them.
 The stress is in bending, not in torsion.
-A rotational spring of this type will reduce in body diameter and increase slightly in body length when deflected in the preferred direction of the fabricated wind.
+A spring of this type will reduce in body diameter and increase slightly in body length when deflected in the preferred direction of the fabricated wind.
 Depending on the application, torsion springs can be designed to work in a clockwise or counter-clockwise rotation, thus determining the direction of the wind.
 This type of wire spring is most often used with forces of rotation similar to those found in a motor or drive unit with a rotating shaft or something as simple as a clothespin.
 In either application the wire is formed to provide resistance to torque, thus the name torsion spring.

 Double torsion springs are a type of torque spring that has two coils separated by a space to minimize friction.
 These consist of a right-hand and a left-hand coil section connected together and working in parallel.
 The sections are designed separately with the total torque exerted being the sum of the two, thus called double torsion springs.

-How a spring reacts to torque or rotational forces depends on how the custom torsion spring is designed.
+How a spring reacts to torque or rotational forces depends on how the spring is designed.
 The problem being that the combination of formulas, wire sizes and shapes can provide an endless selection of torque springs to choose.
-This can further be complicated by ordering stock or custom torsion springs to best solve the application solution.
+This can further be complicated by ordering stock or custom springs to best solve the application solution.

 View Torsion Springs being made